 Instructions

 - While the barley is cooking bring pot of salted water to a boil.
 Add the broccoli and cook for 1 minute.
 Drain and then immediately plunge into ice water.
-Let the broccoli sit in the cold water for a minute to complete cool then drain and pat dry.
+Let the broccoli sit in the cold water for a minute to complete cool then drain and pat dry.2 cups broccoli chopped

-- Stack the kale leaves and slice into ribbons
+- Stack the kale leaves and slice into ribbons3-4 kale leaves

 - Whisk together olive oil and lemon juice.
-Add salt and pepper to taste.
+Add salt and pepper to taste.2 tablespoons olive oil, 1-½ tablespoons lemon juice, salt and black pepper

 - In a large mixing bowl add barley, broccoli, sun-dried tomatoes, olives and kate.
 Pour dressing over salad and toss well.
-Serve
+Serve¼ cup sun-dried tomatoes packed in oil, ½ cup black olive

 Mary O. says